 Method 1: Making charcoal from sawdust

-Step 1: Crushing wood waste
+Step 1: Crushing wood waste into fine sawdust

 Step 2: Drying sawdust